Here’s my guide to spending 10 perfect days in Central Europe.

 The bus station is walkable from the town center.
 The train station is 5 minutes from Wenceslas Square.
 There’s also only one train per day, so going by train probably isn’t the best option.

 You could stay overnight in Cesy Krumlov on day 2 of your itinerary instead of Prague, if you want to see the city early.
 That way, you take in some of the sites before the day trippers arrive and make the tiny town seems overcrowded.

 The best way to admire Cesky Krumlov is to simply stroll around.
 It’s a town made for wandering and head swiveling.
-There’s also a free walking tour that begins at 10:30 am and 2:00 pm daily, given by Wiseman Free Walking Tour.

 You should probably purchase the Cesky Krumlov Card.
 It will give you admission to all the town’s major sites: the Castle Tower, the Castle Museum, the Egon Schiele Art Centrum, and other museums and monasteries.

 The Cesky Krumlov Castle is the town’s impressive main landmark.
 There are opulent rooms inside, including a beautiful preserved Baroque theater.
 You can also climb the tower (162 steps) for some stunning views.
 Or wander in the castle gardens.

 The Church of St. Vitus is also quite lovely.
 Built in the 15th century, the Gothic church is one of the oldest surviving buildings in the town.
 It often hosts classical music concerts.